 Irrigation Hardware Upgrades Rebate Program

 .
 Several irrigation hardware rebates have increased, for dedicated landscape meters, flow sensors and hydrometers, and Weather-Based Irrigation Controllers.
 Click here for more information

 : Several rebates for commercial facilities have increased, including the rebate for Connectionless Food Steamers, Commercial High-Efficiency Clothes Washers and the Custom/Measured Rebate Program.
 Click here for more information.

-- NEW High Efficiency Toilet Rebate Program.
-Replace your inefficient toilets and you may be eligible to receive up to $125 per PREMIUM model High-Efficiency Toilet and up to $50 per Non-PREMIUM High-Efficiency Toilet, no pre-inspection required.
+- High Efficiency Toilet Rebate Program.
+Upgrade your toilets to PREMIUM model High Efficiency Toilets and you may be eligible to receive up to $125 per PREMIUM model High Efficiency Toilet.
 Click here for more information.

-- New rebate amounts for the Residential High-Efficiency Clothes Washer Rebate Program.
-Purchase and install a qualifying high-efficiency clothes washer and you may be eligible to receive up to $200 for a combined Water Agency and PG&E Rebate on a qualifying Energy Star Most Efficient clothes washer, or up to $50 for a Water Agency Rebate on a qualifying CEE Tier 3 qualifying clothes washer.
+- Residential High-Efficiency Clothes Washer Rebate Program.
+Purchase and install a qualifying Energy Star Most Efficient clothes washer and you may be eligible to receive up to $150 for a combined water agency and PG&E rebate.
 Click here for more information.